Can You Get a Title Loan Without a Car Title?

-As we mentioned earlier, title loans have an average APR of 300%.
-A title loan that was outstanding for one year would accrue $3 in interest for every dollar that was borrowed.
-That is not going to help your bank account.
+As mentioned earlier, title loans have an average APR of 300%.
+An outstanding title loan for one year would accrue $3 in interest for every dollar that was borrowed which may not be helpful to your bank account.

 Title loans tend to have a repayment term of about one month.
 While this might seem convenient, given their high interest rates, you are probably looking at a double-edged sword.
-It can be hard to pay off a loan so quickly, especially for low-income borrowers, which can lead to extending the loan for an additional month (or longer).
-Every time a borrower extends the loan, the cost of the loan rises; it also wouldn’t be surprising to see an additional finance charge.
+It can be challenging to pay off a loan quickly, especially for low-income borrowers, which can lead to extending the loan.
+Note that every time a borrower extends the loan, the cost of the loan rises; it also wouldn’t be surprising to see an additional finance charge.

-Unlike traditional installment loans, which borrowers pay off a little bit at a time, title loans are designed for borrowers to pay them off in a single lump sum.
-These “lump sum” payment terms are difficult for many borrowers to manage, which leads to them rolling the loan over into consecutive months in order to save up more money.
+Unlike traditional installment loans, in which borrowers pay off a little bit at a time, title loans are designed to be paid off in a single lump sum.
+These “lump sum” payment terms can be challenging for many borrowers to manage, which leads to them rolling the loan over into consecutive months in order to save more money.
 But since that extension leads to additional interest charges and an overall larger debt, the borrowers end up in the same situation all over again.

-Repossession: Lastly, failing to pay back a title loan can lead to the repossession of your car.
-In fact, a study from the Consumer Financial Protection Bureau (CFPB) found that a whopping one out of five title loans end in repossession.
+Repossession: lastly, failing to pay back a title loan can lead to the repossession of your vehicle.
+According to the Center for Responsible Lending, one out of five title loans end in repossession.

 Consider the repercussions

-For many people, especially those living in more rural or suburban areas, losing their car means losing their transportation to and from work.
-To lose their car, then, would mean losing their job, as well.
+For many people, especially those living in more rural or suburban areas, losing their car could mean losing their transportation to and from work.
+To lose their car could potentially lead to losing their job.

 It doesn’t matter whether you have your car title or not.
-No matter how much an unforeseen expense has got you sweating, a title loan is probably not a good answer to your financial needs.
+No matter how much an unforeseen expense has got you sweating, obtaining a title loan may not be a good answer to your financial needs.